dribnet/purvs/Ruddell_Ave_MDDN242_Project2/README.md

 ## MDDN 242 2020 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)
+6/5/2020

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed of 2 squares.
+My alphabet is based on the Semaphore alphabet, regarding the placement of the squares

+Colour-wise I decided to try a simple kind of 'neon' aesthetic

 The three parameters per letter:
-  * `size` : radius of the second circle
+  * `size` : the height and width of the squares
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `offsetx` : x offset of the second square relative to the first one
-  * `offsety` : y offset of the second circle relative to the first one
+  * `offsety` : y offset of the second square relative to the first one

-test push